netdevdan/aws_egress_tgw-terraform/README.md

 - OnPrem VPC can communicate with VPC Prod and Test.

 ## Notes:
-- For us in eu-west-2 due to the AMI IDs.
+- For use in eu-west-2 due to the AMI IDs.
 Feel free to change it and have a play.
 - Will take about 3-4 minutes to completely spin up, mostly due to the NAT GWs and TGW.
 - Will be cleaned up in the near future.
 - I'm not liable for your misery around the costs of the NAT Gateways....